A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

-Provinces have begun to release plans for easing restrictions that were put in place to limit the spread of COVID-19.
+Provinces have been releasing plans for easing restrictions that were put in place to limit the spread of COVID-19.

 Here is what some of the provinces have announced so far: